Retirement Retirement Planning

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-You’ve probably spent years saving, researching, and planning.
+You’ve probably spent years saving, researching, and planning for retirement.
 Perhaps you even found a way to retire early.
 But what if your expenses in retirement are larger than you expect?

-Whether you’re a recent retiree or planning to join the life of leisure in a few years, here are eight expenses that might surprise you in retirement, and how to prepare for them now.
+So whether you’re a recent retiree or planning to be in a few years, here are eight expenses that might surprise you in retirement and how to prepare for them now.

 Health care costs